 How to Care for Seahorses

-Seahorses are incredible creatures and a treat to care for.
-However, they are very unique animals, and they have very individual needs, requiring specialized systems and a good deal of dedication to keep them healthy.
+Seahorses are incredible creatures which have very individual needs, requiring specialized systems and a good deal of dedication to keep them healthy.
 These days, coral tanks are quite popular since so many different critters are compatible with them.
-With that said, though, your seahorses are really deserving of their own dedicated “species tank.”
+With that said, though, your seahorses are really deserving of their own dedicated “species tank”.

 There are no laws against owning seahorses in the United States, but they can be expensive.
 The average cost is about $100 for 10 dwarf horses, but the price can range drastically depending on if you’re buying a wild-caught or tank-bred seahorse, alongside other factors.